Lessons in Quality:

 Most of my work begins with a quiet introduction.
 If someone you trust thinks this conversation is worth having, I am happy to connect.

-All I ask is that you first watch this presentation: If this makes sense…
+All I ask is that you (CEO) first watch this presentation: If this makes sense…

 Next step: